mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

                                 task is allowed to consume.
                                 Defaults to **256M**.

 * &nbsp;```javadocVerbose```: **true** for verbose mode: provide more detailed messages while javadoc is running.
-Without the verbose option, messages appear for loading the source files, generating the documentation (one message per source file), and sorting.
-The verbose option causes the printing of additional messages specifying the number of milliseconds to parse each java source file.
+                              Without the verbose option, messages appear for loading the source files, generating the
+                              documentation (one message per source file),
+                              and sorting.
+The verbose option causes the printing of additional messages specifying the
+                              number of milliseconds to parse each java source file.
                               Defaults to **false**.

 * &nbsp;```javadocDocTitle```: The title to be placed near the top of the overview summary file.
 The title will be placed as a centered, level-one heading directly beneath the upper navigation bar.
 The title may contain html tags and white space, though if it does, it must be enclosed in quotes.
 Any internal quotation marks within title may have to be escaped.
                                Defaults to **${project.name}**.

 * &nbsp;```javadocWindowTitle```:  The title to be placed in the HTML ```<title>``` tag.
 This appears in the window title and in any browser bookmarks (favorite places) that someone creates for this page.
 This title should not contain any HTML tags, as the browser will not properly interpret them.
 Any internal quotation marks within title may have to be escaped.
                                    Defaults to **${project.name}**.

 * &nbsp;```javadocClassPathBoot```: The bootclasspath.
                                     Defaults to an empty list of files.
-                                    Is automatically set for bnd projects.
+                                    Is automatically set for Bnd projects.

 * &nbsp;```javadocMemberLevel```: The minimum member level to include in the generated documention.
 Can be (from lowest